 “I had the best vantage point of all,” Talbot said.
 “It all happened right there in front of me.”

-Over the course of his career, Talbot played 1,056 games, scoring 43 goals and adding 242 assists for 285 points.
-He also collected 1,006 penalty minutes.
+Over the course of his career, Talbot played 1,056 regular season NHL games, scoring 43 goals and 242 assists (285 points), and 150 NHL playoff games, scoring 4 goals and 26 assists.

 Talbot became a coach after retiring.
 He coached the Denver Spurs to the Western Hockey League / WHL championship in 1972 (The Spurs became the first professional sports team in Colorado to win a championship - The Lester Patrick Cup) then worked behind the St. Louis bench on an interim basis, replacing Al Arbour who had been fired from the position.
 He held the position for two years, resigning in February 1974.
 Talbot signed on as head coach for the New York Rangers in 1977, taking over from John Ferguson, with whom he had played during his tenure with the Canadiens.
 As coach of the Rangers, Talbot was known for wearing a warmup suit behind the bench during games, rather than the normal business suit worn by most coaches.

 “I asked (GM) John Ferguson ‘Will you let me wear a tracksuit during games?
 They’re looser and more comfortable.
 After a game, I take a shower and it feels good to put on a clean, dry suit instead of one that’s damp from the sweat.’
 I think John felt bad for me so he didn’t argue with it.
 He let me do it for the last half of the season.”

 That turned out to be one of Hockey's biggest fashion faux pas.